 New York State has a statute that provides special legal protection to workers while working at heights.
 Two reasons for this are (1) the severity of the injuries that result from elevated falls, and (2) construction workers rely on the project owner, general contractor, construction/project manager, etc. to provide a safe working environment.
-They are primary responsibility to make sure that the elevated work location is safe.
+They are a primary responsibility to make sure that the elevated work location is safe.

-The statute is Labor Law Section 240, also know as the “Scaffold Law.”
-The law places responsibility for your fall from a height on the third party, if the third party failed to furnish proper or non-defective safety devices to guard against the risks.
+The statute is Labor Law Section 240, also known as the “Scaffold Law.”
+The law places responsibility for your fall from a height on the third party if the third party failed to furnish proper or non-defective safety devices to guard against the risks.
 A third party can be the project owner, general contractor, or others.
 According to New York Labor Law 240, it is the responsibility of the third party to provide whatever safety lines, harnesses, guardrails, etc., are necessary to guarantee your safety while you are working at an elevation.

 The “Scaffold Law” also places responsibility on the third party if you are injured by an object that falls from a height because of improper hoisting or securing.
 Other types of falls from elevated heights can qualify for this law’s protection as well.